erdo/n8/README.md

 TabHosts tend to treat the back operation in one of 2 different ways.
 N8 calls these two modes "Structural" and "Temporal".

+By Structural we mean as the user navigates back, once they are at the root location of the tab, one more back navigation exits the user from that TabHost entirely (i.e. the user doesn't cycle through previously visited tabs on their way back).

-By Structural we mean something akin to the old "up" operation in android.
-Let's say you have an app that contains a single TabHost with 3 tabs, let's say the user has built up a history on this TabHost by selecting all 3 tabs in turn, but while they have been on the current tab, has only navigated to 2 new locations.
+Let's say you have an
+app that contains a single TabHost with 3 tabs, let's say the user has built up a history on this TabHost by selecting all 3 tabs in turn, but while they have been on the current tab, has only navigated to 2 new locations.